 'Emily edited my first novel with great insight, identifying clearly what was working and what wasn’t.
 I tightened up the manuscript considerably through her suggestions which I found invaluable, and have taken the lessons learned from that process onto my further work.
 Her input was very helpful,' Harriet Tyce, author of Blood Orange, forthcoming from Wildfire in January 2019

 'Emily's comments on my work were always kind, constructive, and insightful, and the lessons I learned from her advice were invaluable.
-She's able to get straight to the heart of a story and help you see what's missing, so that you improve it from the inside out,' Peng Shepherd, author of M., forthcoming from William Morrow US/HarperFiction UK in spring 2018.
+She's able to get straight to the heart of a story and help you see what's missing, so that you improve it from the inside out,' Peng Shepherd, author of The Book of M, forthcoming from William Morrow US/HarperFiction UK in spring 2018.

 'Emily is a brilliant and sensitive writing mentor...
 My debut novel, Flesh and Bone and Water, is based on a story I first showed to Emily.
 Her perceptive feedback and support gave me the courage to expand it into a book,' Luiza Sauma, author of Flesh and Bone and Water, Viking 2017.

 'Emily Pedder's insightful critique of Owl Song at Dawn helped me to rework it to a publishable standard.
 Her alertness to the demands of plot and structure is balanced with her sensitivity to psychology of characters, complexity of themes and nuance of language.
 Such a rare combination proved invaluable,' Emma Claire Sweeney, Owl Song at Dawn, Legend Press and upcoming A Secret Sisterhood, Aurum Press.

 'Emily Pedder is the midwife, first reader, first editor, and ever-encouraging mentor who kept me writing...
 I owe her a huge debt of gratitude for her keen instincts around the subject matter of this memoir.
 Thank you, Emily,' Monique Roffey, With the Kisses of His Mouth, Simon & Schuster.